MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 If you are signed in to Microsoft Edge with your Microsoft account, you may manage your browsing activity associated with the new tab page from the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/ad-settings).

 Microsoft Edge collects diagnostic data about how you use the new tab page, such as interactions with the search box and selections on quick link tiles.
-To enable collection of diagnostic data about how you use the new tab page, go to `edge://settings/privacy` and turn on the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
+To enable collection of diagnostic data about how you use the new tab page, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and turn on the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
 The browser sends diagnostic data about how you use the Microsoft News page to Microsoft to help understand user interactions with news content and improve Microsoft products.
 You may turn off Microsoft News content by selecting the **customize** button on the new tab page.
 News data is sent to Microsoft using HTTPS and stored for up to 13 months, after which it is aggregated and the personal identifiers are removed.

 The new tab page also lets you set a custom image as the background.
 The image is stored locally on the device and may be deleted by removing the image or uploading a new image.
 No information about the image is sent to Microsoft.